GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-05-15-testing-with-kotlin.md

 <img src="/assets/images/kotlin-testing-added-dependencies.png" class="img-fluid" alt="bootstrap downloads">
 </pre>

-You made need to select these individually but they should both be present in the dependencies dialogue box.
+You may need to select these individually but they should both be present in the dependencies dialogue box.
 Once there click ok and you should have the ability to import JUnit into your Kotlin project (IntelliJ's auto-suggest is pretty powerful).

 <pre class="shadowy">
 <img src="/assets/images/kotlin-testing-working-test.png" class="img-fluid" alt="bootstrap downloads">